tensorflow/tensorboard/DEVELOPMENT.md

 bazel build third_party/chromium
 ./bazel-bin/third_party/chromium/chromium.out/chrome-linux/chrome

-# Lastly, put the address returend by the web server into the Chromium.
+# Lastly, put the address returnd by the web server into the Chromium.
 ```